Sibo-Ding/ECO395M-ML-Homeworks/Exercise 2/Exercise-2-Answer.md

 This relationship is counter-intuitive, probably resulting from the inappropriate sampling process.
-To improve the sampling scheme, the bank can use undersampling, where it randomly remove loans that had not defaulted so that the class distribution becomes more balanced.
+To improve the sampling scheme, the bank can undersample, where it randomly removes loans that had not defaulted so that the class distribution becomes more balanced.

 ## Children and hotel reservations